 Those who visit Little St. Simons Island immediately fall in love with the 11,000 acre private island.
 Seven miles of untouched beaches coupled with quaint guest cottages makes for a truly memorable experience.

 It’s no wonder the charm of Little St. Simons Island struck a chord with Condé Nast Traveler’s readers.
 The island has made the list of Readers’ Choice Awards Best Hotels in the South for more than five consecutive years.
+As well as making it on their list as one of the Best U.S. Islands.

 Little St. Simons Island is an ideal getaway for families, small or large.
 The Lodge can accommodate up to 32 guests and provides endless ways to play.
 Southern Living recognized Little St. Simons as a must-visit location.
 Spend the day hiking, fishing, biking, birding, boating or swimming.
 The island is your oyster!